Cart 0

 Maison Routier, now the epicenter of the residency project, will open its private spaces during the Radicale1924 exhibition.
 Works by Radicale 1924 artists will be presented in the house, a unique space highly valued by every artist who has had the opportunity to stay there.

-Radicale 1924, founded by Belgian choreographer Chantal Yzermans, is an artist residency and exhibition initiative based in Saint-Cirq-Lapopie.
-Situated at the core of this venture is Maison Routier, owned by Sylvia Zade Routier's family, particularly her grandfather, Dr. Daniel Adrien Routier, a prominent early 20th-century physician, former president of the French Society of Cardiology, and an ardent art enthusiast.
+Situated at the core of this venture is Maison Routier, owned by Yzermans and her life partner, Sylvia Zade Routier.
+Particularly Sylvia’s grandfather, Dr. Daniel Adrien Routier, a prominent early 20th-century physician, former president of the French Society of Cardiology, and an ardent art enthusiast.
 Residing in Saint-Cirq since 2020, Chantal Yzermans and Sylvia Zade Routier have transformed Maison Routier into the residency's focal point.
 The house features a unique workshop, once used by Sylvia's grandfather, which artists find exceptionally valuable.
 A village, like Saint Cirq Lapopie, experienced by its visitors as a nostalgic sanctuary, provides fertile ground for reflection for artists.

 Daniel Routier was an eminent cardiologist and physicist, co-founder of the Electrocardiograph, whose career was marked by numerous world-renowned works.
 However, as an unrelenting creator and a true designer before his time, he was also a painter, photographer, musician, and dandy who designed his own clothes.